tgstation/tgstation/.github/ISSUE_TEMPLATE.md

 #### Length of time in which bug has been known to occur
 <!--
-	Be specific if you approximately know the time its been occurring for—this can speed up finding the source.
+	Be specific if you approximately know the time it's been occurring for—this can speed up finding the source.
 If you're not sure about it, tell us too!
 -->